-Mark Byford is the former Deputy Director General and Head of BBC Journalism (2004-2011).
-He worked for the BBC for thirty two years as an award winning journalist and editor.
-He is a former Head of the the BBC World Service.
+Mark Byford is the senior non-executive member on Chapter, which he joined in 2017.
+He was the BBC Deputy Director General and Head of BBC Journalism from 2004-2011.
+He worked at the BBC for thirty two years as an award winning journalist and editor.
+He was also Head of the BBC World Service from 1998-2004.
 Since leaving the BBC in 2011, he has authored two books of non-fiction.
-His first book ‘A Name On A Wall’ was published by Mainstream in 2013 to wide critical acclaim.
-His second, ‘The Annunciation: A Pilgrim’s Quest’ was published by Winchester University Press in 2018.
+His first book, ‘A Name On A Wall’, was published by Mainstream in 2013 to wide critical acclaim.
+His second, ‘The Annunciation: A Pilgrim’s Quest’, was published by Winchester University Press in 2018.
 He has lived in Winchester for more than thirty years.
-He is Chair of the Play to the Crowd charity, which runs Winchester Theatre Royal and the annual Hat Fair in the city.
-He is also a trustee of the Winchester Hospice Fundraising charity.
+He is also Chair of the Play to the Crowd charity, which runs Winchester Theatre Royal and the annual Hat Fair in the city.
+He has been a trustee of the Winchester Hospice Fundraising charity; the RNLI; and the University of Winchester.
 Mark is married with five adult children.
+He chairs the Cathedral’s Nominations Committee and inputs strategically on communications via the Editorial Group.
+He is also a listening voice on Chapter for the Volunteer Section Heads who coordinate the Cathedral’s 800+ volunteer community.
 He brings to Chapter extensive experience of high-level leadership and management.

 Alan Lovell, Lay Canon